Dash0 Raises $110M Series B at $1B Valuation

 )

-The idea is compelling, but the project has stalled.
+A drop-in replacement that runs 4-17x faster would solve a real problem, but the project has stalled.
 The last PyPI release (v0.9.3) was in September 2023, and the repository has seen minimal activity since.
 It never left beta, and not every feature of the standard module is implemented.
 Python 3.13 and 3.14 aren't supported in released builds.

 It's mentioned here because it still appears in comparison articles and search results, and the approach itself remains interesting.
 If the project resumes development, it could become a meaningful option for applications where logging throughput is a genuine bottleneck.
 But as of 2026, it's not something you should depend on for production use.

-Performance considerations
+Performance benchmarks

 Python logging performance is rarely the bottleneck in a real application.
 Network I/O, database queries, and serialization overhead dominate most request lifecycles by orders of magnitude.
 That said, if you're logging in a tight loop or processing events at very high throughput, the differences between libraries do become measurable.